Flags in language selectors: Why they may hurt UX in 2025

 In SimpleLocalize, we gave our users an option to choose the language representation method for languages in our i18n translation editor.
 Languages always have their name or language code which defines the language best, but it is also possible to use flags for language representation or use a generic icon and just the language key.

-Our advice: Be reasonable and think about how users who speak different languages might find your site.
-If you offer a service for European countries and your customer base is in Europe, and your website is translated into a few languages only, it will be probably ok to use the Spanish flag for the Spanish language, and the UK flag for English.
+Our advice: Be practical and consider how users who speak different languages will experience your site.
+If you offer a service for European countries and your customer base is in Europe, and your website is translated into just a few languages, it will be probably ok to use the Spanish flag for the Spanish language, and the UK flag for English.
 The flag can indicate that written English on this site is English as written in the United Kingdom, or Spanish is Castilian Spanish.

 What is important, is that you are here because you are creating or considering creating a language selector on your website or app.
 Providing multilingual, localized content for your audience shows that you care about your users and customers.